 - Involvement in treatment, for example through family oriented meetings with practitioners, can alleviate distress for all.
 We must consider how to pivot from treating complex trauma in adults as an individual issue towards a family systems or holistic one.

 - Therapeutic intervention may be helpful in some cases as loved ones have their own histories and learned ways of managing stress.
 However, it should not be the only available option for a number of common sense reasons including cost and accessibility to clinicians adequately trained in complex trauma.

 - Psychoeducation, validation, a combination of mindfulness, somatic resourcing and cognitive tools in addition to consistent communication and support will organically lessen overwhelm and create a sense of personal agency for supporters whether they involve a therapist.
 These services could be provided by trained staff or consultants working in collaboration with clinicians.

 Complex PTSD is a new and growing area of clinical and academic study.
 Unfortunately, this means those in supportive roles are often left to navigate this topic on their own.
-From a lived experience and family systems perspective, lack of support for the partners and relatives impedes progress for the trauma survivor.
+From a psychosocial perspective, lack of support for the partners and relatives impedes progress for the trauma survivor.
 There can be no separation.

 In this unique guide focused on supporting partners, friends and family members, Heather addresses the importance of caring for the emotions of those who support.
 This 40-page downloadable book provides an understanding of emotional care, offers insight into the most common emotional challenges of supporters, and provides guidance as to how to build the inner resources loved ones often need.